skeeto/skeeto.github.com/_posts/2013-12-30-Emacs-Lisp-Readable-Closures.markdown

  * char-table (`#^[...]`)
  * hash-table (readable as of Emacs 23, `#s(hash-table ...)`)
  * byte-code function object (`#[...]`)
- * symbol (anything else)
+ * symbol

-Here are all the non-readable values I can find.
+Here are all the non-readable types I can find.
 Each one has a good reason for not being serializable.

  * buffer